gabriellelittle1/MGJ/README.md

 Next Steps:
   5. TopicPickerTool allows user to choose which topics to have lessons on.
   6. NotionTool creates folder called "Learning Plans" with a page for each topic and populating it.
+  7. Quiz for each topic with some form of Gameification.
+  8. FRONT END!!
+  9. Much Cooler lessons with multimodal learning - podcast creation + youtube finding +

 Instructions for setting up parent page for Notion API: